Giving your child rich experiences helps to build the basic architecture of the brain, which will give them an excellent start in school and beyond.

 - Blocks, balls, puzzles, and ordinary objects around your house can all be part of creative play!
 Peek-a-boo, making music, dancing, and exploring together are all great for play time!

 - Here are some great ideas for play at different ages, opens a new window, including details about the power of playtime!

 Every Child Ready to Read is an initiative of the American Library Association and the Association of Library Service to Children to make building early literacy skills practical for families.

-Johnson County Public Library created 6x6 to make learning about early literacy more inviting for families.
+Johnson County Library created 6 by 6 to make learning about early literacy more inviting for families.